 - Windows Phone: Regrettably, it is not yet possible to export a chat.

 Use Threema to send files of any type (PDF, animated GIF, MP3, DOC, ZIP, etc.).
 Just like all other messages, files are end-to-end encrypted.
-The maximum file size is 20 MB.
+On Android and iOS, the maximum file size is 50 MB; on Windows Phone, 20 MB.
 To avoid compression of an image or video, you can send it as file.
 Please note: If you send an image as file, its EXIF tags (possibly containing information such as the date and location the image was taken) are preserved.

 Android: In a chat, tap on the paperclip icon, and select “File”.